-- Several critical tests of the EMUs are scheduled for June 2024. - Stadler AW2 Ride Quality & Truck Fatigue Test June 15-16 - Stadler AW0 Ride Quality & Truck Fatigue Test June 22-23 - Stadler Truck Fatigue Test June 29-30 - The PCEP continues to work with Stadler to improve their Salt Lake City based QC/QA processes. - The PCEP is focused on workmanship non-compliances and hold point inspections. - Quality and consistency are improving as the workforce has stabilized. - PMOC Observations and Recommendations: The PMOC supports the increased emphasis on Systems Integration, Testing and Commissioning, and quality management.
+- The following critical tests of the EMUs were successfully completed in June 2024. - o Stadler AW2 Ride Quality & Truck Fatigue Test - o Stadler AWO Ride Quality & Truck Fatigue Test - o Stadler Truck Fatigue Test - End-to-end PTC Test - Additional FRA Requested Brake Test - The PCEP continues to work with Stadler to improve their Salt Lake City based QC/QA processes. - The PCEP is focused on workmanship non-compliances and hold point inspections. - Quality and consistency are improving as the workforce has stabilized. - PMOC Observations and Recommendations: The PMOC supports the increased emphasis on Systems Integration, Testing and Commissioning, and quality management.
 Timely completion of the necessary documentation continues to be a challenge.
 The PMOC acknowledges the significant contribution of the PCEP's Systems Integration and Rail Activation managers, and the various discipline leads, in moving the program forward.